4 Things to Know About RSV in the Time of COVID-19

 In the winter of late 2020 into early 2021, though, there were almost no cases of RSV reported around the world.
 Then, in the summer of 2021, doctors were alarmed to notice the opposite: an unprecedented spike in cases for the season.

 Has the COVID-19 pandemic changed the way cold-weather diseases spread?
 And what can we do to prevent RSV?
-We sat down with pediatrician Jeff Stoddard, M.D., VP of Medical Affairs for Infectious Diseases and Vaccines at the Janssen Pharmaceutical Companies of Johnson & Johnson, to learn more about what we need to know about RSV right now—including new results from a promising vaccine in development.
+For National RSV Awareness Month, we sat down with pediatrician Jeff Stoddard, M.D., VP of Medical Affairs for Infectious Diseases and Vaccines at the Janssen Pharmaceutical Companies of Johnson & Johnson, to learn more about what we need to know about RSV right now—including new results from a promising vaccine in development.

 RSV isn’t just a kids’ disease.

 RSV, which causes symptoms like a runny nose, cough and fever, is best-known as a rite of passage for children (and their parents).
 RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia in infants under 1 year of age in the United States, according to the U.S. Centers for Disease Control and Prevention.
 Those most at risk include babies younger than 6 months of age, infants born prematurely and those with congenital heart or lung disease.
 Out of every 100 children younger than 6 months of age, one to two may need to be hospitalized.

 “RSV usually presents as a respiratory virus with a bad wet chest cough and can be difficult to differentiate from a cold or the flu,” explains Dr. Stoddard.
 Young kids are also more likely to experience wheezing.
 “It might not put your child in the hospital, but it will definitely disrupt your household for a few days,” he adds.